mvielkind/order-pickup-manager/README.md

 twilio autopilot:update --schema schema.json
 ```

+### Attaching Autopilot to Your Twilio Number

+The last step is to attach the Autopilot bot to your Twilio number so that when customers text your number Autopilot will handle their request.

+Log into the Twilio console and select **Autopilot** from the menu on the left.
+Click on the **order_pickup** bot you just created.

+Select **Channels** from the menu on the left and then choose **Programmable Messaging**.

+Copy the **MESSAGING URL**.

+Select **Phone Numbers** from the left menu of products and services.
+Choose the phone number you want to use from the list.

+Scroll down to the bottom and paste the Messaging URL into the **A Message Comes In** text box.

+Now you have an interactive Autopilot bot ready to get your order arrival details from you!

 ## Creating a Sync Map

 With your Autopilot setup the next step is to initialize a Sync Map where orders will be stored.
 [Sync](https://www.twilio.com/sync) allows the platform to track real-time updates for customer arrivals and display new information through the platform without having to refresh the page.